quantum-mob/Q3/README.md

 ## Installation

 Q3 provides a *fully automatic installation method*.
-Please take a look at the [Installation Guide](./INSTALL.md) -- `INSTALL.md` -- for the instructions.
+Please take a look at the [Installation Guide](./INSTALL.md)---`INSTALL.md`---for the instructions.

 ## Quick Start